ByVictorrr/SolarRAT/README.md

 ![wizard xadc](https://github.com/ByVictorrr/SolarRAT/blob/master/images/xadc_wizard.png)

 3.)
 Under the Basic tab, select Channel Sequencer and select the Channel Sequencer tab.

 Note: At the top, the Component Name can be edited.
 This is the same as naming a module.

 ![ch seq 1](https://github.com/ByVictorrr/SolarRAT/blob/master/images/channel_sequencer.png)

 4.)
 Select the appropriate channel-pair to enable.
 More than one can be enabled.

 Note: This example uses only 1 channel-pair

 ![ch seq 2](https://github.com/ByVictorrr/SolarRAT/blob/master/images/channel_sequencer_2.png)

 5.)
 Finish by pressing OK at bottom right corner.

 6.)
 The module can now be instantiated with the rest of your project.
 For more information see Appendix.

 This xadc tutorial was writen by [Julio Tena](https://github.com/jctenav)

 ## Servo_Driver

+This was the external module we attached to the SolarRat driver.
+It was used mainly as a decoder for the reason the arduino has a built in servo library.

 ## FirmWare